 Like most big cities, Tokyo’s train cars provide priority seating for people with injuries or disabilities, people traveling with small children, pregnant women and the elderly.
 Anyone can use them, but if someone in the aforementioned priory classes shows up you’re supposed to offer up your seat.
 This is common around the world, obviously, but in a place where manners are so closely observed you would probably think such a system would function flawlessly in Japan.

-More and more, I’m noticing older people or folks with little kids who board the train, and are then studiously ignored by younger, able bodied people hogging up the priority seats.
-Usually these clowns pretend to be asleep or they just stare at their smartphones and act like they don’t notice.
-And everyone else in the vicinity just seems to accept this.
+More and more lately, I’m noticing older people or folks with little kids who board the train and are studiously ignored by the younger, able bodied people hogging up the priority seats.
+Usually these clowns pretend to be asleep, or they just stare at their smartphones and act like they don’t notice, and everyone else in the vicinity just seems to accept it.
 It’s a tolerated form of rudeness.

-This morning, I was standing near the priority seats, as I usually do, toward the end of the car.
-The seats were occupied by the standard assortment of thirty- and forty-something year old salarymen.
-Then at the next station an older lady with a cane boarded the train to stand directly in front of the priority seats.
-She was obviously extremely frail, and was having a tough time standing, but not a single person offered her a seat.
+This morning, I was standing near the priority seats toward the end of the car, as I usually do.
+Those seats were all occupied by the standard assortment of thirty- and forty-something year old salarymen.
+Then at the next station an older lady with a cane boarded the train, and took up a position standing directly in front of the priority seats.
+She was obviously extremely frail and was having a tough time standing there, but not a single person offered her a seat.

-I get some of the arguments people make against offering an elderly person a priority seat.
-Maybe you don’t want to insult someone of make somebody feel old by offering the your seat.
-Maybe decorum will prompt the person to refuse if you do.
-But in this case the woman was obviously infirm, as signified by her cane and the fact that she looked like she was ready to topple over at any moment.
-And yet none of the people she was STANDING RIGHT IN FRONT OF could be bothered!
+I get some of the arguments people might make against offering an elderly person a seat.
+Maybe you don’t want to insult someone or make somebody feel old by offering her your seat.
+Maybe pride or decorum might prompt the person to refuse if you do.
+But in this particular case the woman was obviously infirm, as signified by her cane and the fact that she looked like she was ready to topple over at any moment.
+And yet not one of the people she was STANDING RIGHT IN FRONT OF could be bothered!

 I stood there, angrily trying to figure out what I could say in my poor Japanese, and what the reaction would be if I did.
 Five healthy adult males, staring at their phones and completely ignoring this woman whom there is no way they hadn’t noticed — especially since she was nearly bowled over when some slob shoved his way off the train like he was afraid he wouldn’t get off in time and would have to live on it for the rest of his days.
 Hell, she nearly landed right on top of the nearest jackass who should have been giving her his seat.
 It would have served him right if she had.

-Eventually, one of these guys disembarked, and the poor old lady was finally able to sit down.
-Watching the pained expression on her face as slowly lowered herself into the seat really had me wondering what would have happened if it had never become available.
-It didn’t look like she could have kept it up much longer.
+Eventually one of these guys disembarked, and the poor old lady was finally able to sit down.
+Watching the pained expression on her face as she slowly lowered herself into the seat had me seriously wondering what would have happened if it had never become available.
+It didn’t look like she could have stayed on her feet much longer.

 I was happy the woman with the cane had gotten a priority seat, but I was still stewing over the situation when the trifecta was completed.

-In Japan, pregnant women are given a little badge called a “maternity mark” to put on their bags so people know they’re expecting.
-There has been some debate about the appropriateness of these maternity marks, but to my mind that debate is misguided.
-They are a perfectly fine and suitably subtle way to make the situation known, in the hopes that some kind soul will yield up a priority seat for the mother-to-be.
+In Japan, pregnant women are given a little badge called a “maternity mark” to put on their bags so people in priority seats know they’re expecting.
+There has been some debate about whether these maternity marks are appropriate, but to my mind that debate is misguided.
+They are a perfectly efficient and suitably subtle way to make the situation known, in the hopes that some kind soul will yield up a seat for the mother-to-be.

-While I was quietly grumbling to myself over what I had just seen transpire, I happened to glance through the glass door into the next car.
-Lo and behold, not two feet away from me was an obviously pregnant woman, complete with visible maternity mark, standing silently in front of the priority seats.
-Said seats were completely occupied by riders apparently unwilling to stand and let a pregnant woman sit down.
-I watched her through the window (in completely non-creepy fashion) for about 40 minutes.
-When I finally left the train, she was still standing there.
+So there I stood, grumbling to myself over the treatment of the frail old lady I had just witnessed, and I happened to glance through the glass door into the next car.
+Lo and behold, not three feet away from me was an obviously pregnant woman, complete with visible maternity mark, standing silently in front of the priority seats.
+Standing.
+Said seats were completely occupied by riders apparently unwilling to stand up for a while and let a pregnant woman take a load off.
+I watched through the window (in completely non-creepy fashion) for about 40 minutes, but when I finally left the train she was still just standing there.

-So, some weird guy yelling at at everybody (or nobody).
-People refusing to offer priority seats to an elderly lady who could barely stand and a pregnant woman.
+So, some weird guy shouting at everybody (or nobody), and a bunch of people refusing to offer priority seats to an elderly lady who could barely stand and a pregnant woman.
 All we needed was a panhandler and someone smoking pot on the train, and I would have felt like I was riding BART into San Francisco.

 I know, I’m spoiled.
 These aren’t exactly traumatizing events to witness.
-In fact, I realize that the ride I’ve just described would make someone on the New York Metro think they had died and gone to heaven.
+I realize that the ride I’ve just described would make someone on the New York subway think they had died and gone to heaven.
 But my real point here is that maybe Japan’s vaunted politeness cuts two ways.
 Yes, nearly everyone is well mannered, considerate and polite.
 But only nearly everyone.
-So when someone pulls a dick move and knocks over an old lady as he blunders his way off a train, everyone else is too polite to say or do anything about it, and such behavior eventually becomes tolerated.
+So when someone pulls a dick move and knocks over an old lady as he blunders his way off a train, everyone else is too polite to say or do anything about it, and such behavior is therefore effectively tolerated.

-I think this is how people get away with being such passive aggressive jerks on trains.
+I think this is how a few people get away with being such passive aggressive jerks on trains.
 Everybody else is so polite that they can get away with it.